The holiday hot list: Where to travel in March

 Where to stay: Parklane Limassol

-Boasting an unrivalled culinary offering, Parklane is home to no less than six bars and restaurants, including the famed Mediterranean restaurant groups of LPM and Nammos, and the picturesque Il Teatro, overlooking one of the three outdoor pools while serving fresh Italian fare fringed by lemon trees.
-Inside the hotel, accommodation ranges from beautiful adults-only lifestyle suites to seafront villas with secluded private pools, as well as other family friendly options.
-New for this month, the existing kids club has been rebranded as an award-winning Explorers Club, providing endless entertainment to little ones while adults while away an afternoon on the beach or in The Kalloni Spa.
-The latter boasts an array of dedicated Thalassotherapy treatments and a varied treatment menu focused on detoxing and rejuvenation, with a pool that replicates the salinity of the Dead Sea.
+Boasting an unrivalled culinary offering, Parklane is home to no less than six bars and restaurants, including outposts from the famed Mediterranean restaurant groups LPM and Nammos, and the picturesque Il Teatro, overlooking one of three outdoor pools while serving fresh Italian fare.
+Inside the hotel, accommodation ranges from beautiful adults-only suites to seafront villas with secluded private pools, as well as other family friendly options.
+As Cyprus’ only thalassotherapy centre, the Kalloni Spa boasts a varied treatment menu focused on detoxing and rejuvenation delivered across 14 treatment rooms and three suites (including two with Russian banya facilities) with Biologique Recherche and Thalgo products.
+Oh, and don't miss the pool that replicates the salinity of the Dead Sea.

 Average temperature in March: 21°C